tankmitesh/Medical-Report-predication-with-deep-learning/README.md

 3. Findings (depth information as per report)
 4. Impression (generate by comparison and findings)

-We will use different state-of-art techniques for this task like CNN, RNN, LSTM etc., we will use LSTM with the Attention Model, because the Attention model mainly focuses on the important words.
+We will use different state-of-art techniques for this task like CNN, RNN, LSTM,GRU etc., we will use GRU with the Attention Model, because the Attention model mainly focuses on the important words.
 So it can improve the prediction of report text.